-On May 4, 2020, we entered into a Note Purchase and Private Shelf Agreement with PGIM, Inc. ("Prudential") and certain affiliates and managed accounts of Prudential (as subsequently amended on March 22, 2023, the "Note Agreement").
+On May 4, 2020, we entered into a Note Purchase and Private Shelf Agreement with PGIM, Inc. ("Prudential") and certain affiliates and managed accounts of Prudential (as subsequently amended on March 22, 2023 and August 28, 2024, the "Note Agreement").
 The Note Agreement, which is uncommitted and subject to Prudential's sole discretion, provides for the issuance of senior promissory notes with an aggregate principal amount of up to \$350.0 million through March 22, 2026.
 On May 4, 2020, we issued \$100.0 million aggregate principal amount of senior promissory notes (the "Series B Notes").
 Borrowing availability under the Note Agreement is reduced by the outstanding amount of the existing Series B Notes, and all other senior promissory notes issued pursuant to the Note Agreement.

 The Series B Notes bear interest at 3.10% per annum and mature on May 4, 2027, unless prepaid.
-The first principal payment of \$20.0 million was paid on May 4, 2023.
-The remaining \$80.0 million will be paid in four equal annual installments of \$20.0 million through May 4, 2027.
-The Series B Notes are senior unsecured obligations and rank pari passu with borrowings under our third amended and restated credit agreement, dated March 22, 2023, with Wells Fargo Bank, National Association serving as administrative agent for the lenders (the "Credit Agreement") or other senior promissory notes issued pursuant to the Note Agreement.
+The first two principal payments of \$20.0 million each were paid on May 4, 2023 and 2024, respectively.
+The remaining \$60.0 million will be paid in three equal annual installments of \$20.0 million through May 4, 2027.
+The Series B Notes are senior unsecured obligations and rank pari passu with borrowings under our third amended and restated credit agreement, dated March 22, 2023, with Wells Fargo Bank, National Association serving as administrative agent for the lenders (as subsequently amended on August 28, 2024, the "Credit Agreement") or other senior promissory notes issued pursuant to the Note Agreement.